SS Leasowe Castle

 The British passenger steam liner SS Leasowe Castle was built between 1915 and 1917 at Cammell Laird shipyards in Birkenhead.

 The ship was originally to be called Vasilissa Sophia and destined for the National Steam Navigation Company of Greece.
 During construction though, the ship was commandeered by the British Government through the Liner Acquisition Scheme, to be run by the Union-Castle Line.
-She was finally launched on 5 April 1917 and named Leasowe Castle (a 16th-century castle on the Wirral Peninsula in North West England).
+She was launched on 5 April 1917 and named Leasowe Castle (a 16th-century castle on the Wirral Peninsula in North West England).

 Leasowe Castle was used as a troopship in World War I.